smart-life-tech/serena/readme.md

 4. The system converts the sentence to speech and plays it using the connected audio device.

 ## Customization
+##note main.py could be any of the file from the repo above
 - Adjust GPIO pin configurations in `main.py` if your touch sensors are connected to different pins.
 - Modify the alphabet pairs in `main.py` based on your sensor mapping.
 - Tweak the timeout duration and other settings in `main.py` to suit your preferences.